 which crate or cage is best?

 To determine the size and type of crate or cage for your pet, measure the space your pet uses when laying down, then add another 8 to 12 inches in length.
 Make sure the cage is tall enough to accommodate your pet when he is standing up.
-If you have a growing puppy, a wire cage with divider panels will let you adjust the interior size of the crate as your pet grows.
+If you have a growing puppy, a metal cage with divider panels will let you adjust the interior size of the crate as your pet grows.
 Fold and carry models break down easily for storage or transportation and offer better ventilation than plastic cages.
 For the ultimate in comfort, security, and value, choose a hard plastic crate.
 It seems that dogs prefer them; you will often find them sleeping in a plastic crate, more so than a wire one.
 Dogs often feel more comfortable within the solid-walled structures.